-The following table summarizes our principal product development programs, including the related stages of development for each product candidate in development and the research and development expenses allocated to each clinical product candidate.
-Prior to May 2011, our collaborator, PharmaEngine, led the clinical development of MM-398 with minimal investment by us.
+The following table summarizes our principal product development programs, including the latest related stages of development for each product candidate in development and the research and development expenses allocated to each clinical product candidate.

-(in Current Three months ended Ma stage of 31, March
+Current stage Three months March

-thousands) Indication development 2011 2012
+(in thousands) Indication of development 2012 2013

-MM-398 Cancer Phase 3 \$ 447 \$ 7,794
+MM-398 Cancer Phase 3 \$ 7,794 \$ 7,270

-MM-121 Cancer Phase 2 5,992 8,193
+MM-121 Cancer Phase 2 8,193 12,062

 MM-111 Cancer Phase 1/Phase 2

-planned 2,262 1,903
+planned 1,903 4,267

-MM-302 Cancer Phase 1 1,345 1,529
+MM-302 Cancer Phase 1 1,529 1,469

-MM-151 Cancer Phase 1 3,265 2,816
+MM-151 Cancer Phase 1 2,816 1,740

+MM-141 Cancer Phase 1 2,782 1,386

-Preclinical, general research and discovery 3,990 8,507
+Preclinical, general research and discovery 5,725 7,511

-Stock compensation 700 909
+Stock compensation 909 1,284

-Total research and development expense \$ 18,001 \$ 31,651
+Total research and development expense \$ 31,651 \$ 36,989

-MM-398 is currently being evaluated in a Phase 2 clinical trial in pancreatic cancer and in a Phase 3 clinical trial as a therapy in metastatic pancreatic cancer for patients who have failed treatment with gemcitabine.
-Our current estimate for the external costs associated with completing the Phase 3 clinical trial is between \$17.0 million and \$22.0 million.
-In May 2011, we made an upfront license payment of \$10.0 million to PharmaEngine.
+MM-398 is currently being evaluated in a Phase 3 clinical trial in patients with metastatic pancreatic cancer whose cancer has progressed on treatment with gemcitabine.
+Our current estimate of the remaining external costs associated with completing the Phase 3 clinical trial is between \$12.0 million and \$17.0 million.
+We are conducting a Phase 1 translational study to identify predictive biomarkers associated with MM-398.
+A translational study is a clinical trial where biomarker investigation is performed, with a goal of identifying biomarkers that predict patients' response to the therapy.
+In addition, several investigator sponsored trials are ongoing in which the majority of the total clinical trial costs are paid for by the investigators.
+Investigator sponsored trials include a Phase 2 clinical trial in colorectal cancer and a Phase 1 clinical trial in glioma.

 In the first quarter of 2012, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 trial.
 We may be required to make up to an aggregate of \$75.0 million in additional development and regulatory milestone payments and \$130.0 million in additional sales milestone payments to PharmaEngine upon the achievement of specified development, regulatory and annual net sales milestones.
 PharmaEngine is also entitled to tiered royalties based on net sales of MM-398 in Europe and certain countries in Asia.
 The royalty rates range from high single digits up to the low teens as a percentage of our net sales of MM-398 in these territories.
-In addition, several investigator sponsored trials are ongoing in which the majority of the total clinical trial costs are paid by the investigators.
-Investigator sponsored trials include a Phase 2 clinical trial in colorectal cancer, a Phase 1 clinical trial in glioma.

 We have entered into a license and collaboration agreement with Sanofi related to MM-121.
-Under the terms of the agreement, we are responsible for leading clinical development through Phase 2 proof of concept trials for each indication.
+Under the terms of the agreement, we are currently responsible for executing clinical trials through Phase 2 proof of concept trials for each indication.
 Although Sanofi will ultimately be responsible for manufacturing MM-121 under the license and collaboration agreement, we are currently manufacturing MM-121 for use in ongoing clinical trials.
-Sanofi will assume responsibility for all manufacturing of MM-121 at such time as material is needed for Phase 3 clinical trials.
+Sanofi has assumed responsibility for all manufacturing of MM-121 for Phase 3 clinical trials.
 All expenses related to manufacturing are required to be reimbursed by Sanofi.
 Sanofi pays a portion of the estimated manufacturing campaign costs upfront and the remainder during and upon completion of the manufacturing campaign in accordance with an agreed upon budget.
 We separately record revenue and expenses on a gross basis under this arrangement.
 Sanofi is responsible for all development and manufacturing costs of MM-121.
-We are currently conducting three Phase 2 clinical trials, one Phase 1/2 clinical trial and four Phase 1 clinical trials of MM-121 in multiple cancer types.
-During the third quarter of 2010, we received a \$10.0 million milestone payment from Sanofi for dosing the first patient in a proof of concept Phase 2 clinical trial of MM-121 in breast cancer.
-During the fourth quarter of 2011, we received a \$10.0 million milestone payment from Sanofi for dosing the first patient in a proof of concept Phase 2 clinical trial of MM-121 in non-small cell lung cancer.
-During the first quarter of 2012, we received a \$5.0 million milestone payment from Sanofi for dosing the first patient in a proof of concept Phase 2 clinical trial of MM-121 in ovarian cancer.
+We are currently conducting four Phase 2 clinical trials and three Phase 1 clinical trials of MM-121 in multiple cancer types.

-We are currently conducting two Phase 1 clinical trials of MM-111 in multiple cancer types.
+We are currently preparing to initiate a Phase 2 clinical trial of MM-111 in gastric cancer and are conducting two Phase 1 clinical trials of MM-111 in multiple cancer types.